 7 things your accountancy firm needs to be doing with its marketing right now to ensure it survives the Coronavirus Crisis

 This week I received the an email newsletter from an accountancy firm I had never heard, using the panalitix platform and I suspect pretty generic content.
 You guessed it, the delete, block and report spam buttons were deployed in swift succession.
-But the question is, how do you appropriately market your accountancy firm in this very uncertain time.
-And how to market your accountancy firm in uncertain times is what this article will hopefully answer.
+But the question is, how do you appropriately market your accountancy firm in this very uncertain time?
+How to market your accountancy firm in uncertain times is what this article will hopefully answer.

 Included in this article are: